Basavaraj Bommai: Lingayat leader with origins in Janata Parivar | Politics

 - India

-Basavaraj Somappa Bommai, a Yediyurappa loyalist, who has his origins in the Janata Parivar, on Tuesday won the race for Chief Minister's post as the BJP leadership decided to replace B S Yediyurappa with another Lingayat leader.
+Karnataka Chief Minister designate Basavaraj Somappa Bommai, a Yediyurappa loyalist, who has his origins in the Janata Parivar, will script history in being part of a father-son duo to have led the state on different occasions.

+Previously JDS Supremo H D Deve Gowda and his son Kumaraswamy have been CMs during different periods.

 The 61 year-old leader was the Minister for Home Affairs, Law, Parliamentary Affairs and Legislature in Yediyurappa's council of ministers that was dissolved on Monday and was also the Minister in-charge of Haveri and Udupi Districts.